-Kokoro Dance trains dancers through classes at the Kokoro Woodwards Studio located in the Woodward’s Heritage building in downtown Vancouver (110-351 Abbot Street).
+Kokoro Dance trains dancers through classes at KW Studios located in the Woodward’s Heritage Building in downtown Vancouver (110-351 Abbott Street).
 Dancers receive technical training in both western modern dance and in butoh aesthetics through regular classes taught by Barbara Bourget and Jay Hirabayashi.
 When funding permits, Kokoro Dance invites renowned butoh artists to conduct workshops.
 In past years, Kokoro Dance has benefited from workshops with Koichi Tamano, Hiroko Tamano, Natsu Nakajima, Minoru Hideshima, Masahide Ohmori, Gustavo Collini-Sartor, Denise Fujiwara, Itto Morita, Yukio Waguri, SU-EN, Lori Ohtani and Dan Hermon, Diego Piñón, Yumiko Yoshioka, Tadashi Endo, Taketeru Kudo, and Yoshito Ohno.

 Our modern and butoh dance classes build strength, flexibility, and stamina, as well as developing technical and performance skills.
 The difference between the two types of classes reflects the different approaches to the same end taken by Barbara and Jay.
 Barbara’s classes focus on technical training and have a consistent structure from warm-up to movement in space.
 Jay’s classes are more eclectically varied and include more time for improvisational exploration.
 The two approaches complement each other and dancers are recommended to take both.